Legit-Labs/legitify/docs/github/runner_group/runner_group_not_limited_to_selected_repositories.md

 ### Threat Example(s)
 Hosted runners are usually part of the organization's private network and can be easily misconfigured.
-If the hosted runner is insecurely configured, any user in the organization could:
 1. Create a workflow that runs on the hosted runner
 2. Exploit the runner misconfigurations/known CVE's to execute code inside the private network